Critics' Choice Awards 2019: The Complete List of Nominations

 Amazon

-Here is the list of television nominations:
+Here is the complete list of television nominations:

 Best Comedy Series